Real Estate Taxation – 11 hrs. CPE

-1. Recognize the requirements of Foreign Investment in Real Property Tax Act of 1980, determine a United States real property interest using §897 to determine what dispositions by foreign investors will be taxed.
+1. Recognize the requirements of the Foreign Investment in Real Property Tax Act of 1980, and determine a United States real property interest using §897 to determine what dispositions by foreign investors will be taxed.

 2. Identify interests in foreign corporations that can be used to avoid taxes on their disposition, and improve reporting of U.S. real property interests by foreign investors.

 After studying the materials in Chapter 7, answer the exam questions 75 to 76.